leftstick/electron-awesome/README.md

 - How to create an `About` window?
 - How to create keyboard shortcuts?
 - How to create a web terminal tool?
+- How to create an [electron] with URL-Scheme supported?

+**Note**: all features are verified on macOS only.

 ## LICENSE